awaisaly/just-like-that/README.md

 # just-like-that

-Internal product / monorepo for the **Elca Airbridge** customer site — UK-first flight search with agent-assisted callback booking.
-One Next.js app, deployable directly to Vercel — no separate API or admin servers.
+Internal monorepo for the **Elca Airbridge** customer site — UK-first flight search with agent-assisted booking.
+One Next.js app on Vercel; no separate API or admin servers.

-Customers search flights, select a fare, and request a callback.
-A representative re-confirms availability and completes the booking by phone or WhatsApp. **No online booking or payment is created by the website.**
+Customers compare live fares, select an offer, and request a callback.
+A UK agent re-confirms availability and completes the booking by phone, WhatsApp, or email. **The website does not create bookings or take payment.**

 ## Stack